rpbouman/huey/README.md

 # 🦆 Huey
-Huey is a web application that lets you inspect and analyze tabular datasets stored as .csv or .parquet files.
+Huey is a browser-based application that lets you inspect and analyze tabular datasets stored as .csv or .parquet files.

 ## Key features
 - Zero install.
 Download or checkout the source tree, and open index.html in your browser!
 No server required.
 - Support for parquet and csv files.
 (Support for json and duckdb database files is planned).
 - Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
 - An intuitive and responsive pivot table, supporting many types of metrics

+Note that although Huey can run locally, there is nothing that keeps you from deploying it in a webserver if you want to.

 ## Limitations
 - Developed on latest/recent versions of Google Chrome.
 Although most features should work on other major browsers as well, browser compatibility is currently not the highest priority